austin-Q-ai/React-AzureAD-MASL-authentication-demo/README.md

 ## Blog Post

-For a detailed guide on implementing Azure AD authentication with MSAL in a React.js application, check out our accompanying blog post: [Secure your React.Js web application with Azure AD authentication using MSAL Library](https://yourblogurl.com).
+For a detailed guide on implementing Azure AD authentication with MSAL in a React.js application, check out our accompanying blog post on dev.to: [Secure your React.Js web application with Azure AD authentication using MSAL Library](https://dev.to/qsagehint/secure-your-reactjs-web-application-with-azure-ad-authentication-using-masl-library-3cl7).